Hammad-103/Hammad-Ali/README.md

 ### A Little About Me
 <div align="justify">
 I’m a JavaScript developer who values clarity, simplicity, and results.
-I focus on building solutions that work in the real world rather than chasing perfection.

-Through LeetCode and hands-on projects, I’ve developed strong problem-solving skills and a practical approach to development.
+I focus on building solutions that work in the real world rather than chasing perfection.Through LeetCode and hands-on projects, I’ve developed strong problem-solving skills and a practical approach to development.
 From debugging issues to creating new features, I prioritize clean, maintainable, and effective solutions.

 </div>